Sorry, there are no matching results

 As you become the director of a limited company you do have certain responsibilities such as deciding how you're going to be paid, whether to register your company for VAT and preparing and filing your statutory documents.
-If all this seems a little daunting, don't panic - at PayStream you'll have a dedicated accounts team who'll help with all of the above, including preparing draft accounts for you to sign and filing them at Companies House on your behalf.
+If all this seems a little daunting, don't panic - at PayStream you'll have a dedicated accounts team who'll give you tailored advice to keep you on track.
+We can also prepare draft accounts for you to review and sign and submit these to Companies House.

 Up until April 2008 every company needed to have two registered officers, the director and the company secretary.
 From that date, you have the option whether or not to appoint a company secretary.

 You can choose where to have the registered address for the company but if you require, PayStream can provide this optional service.
 Click here for more information on how to set up a limited company.

 You will be employed by your limited company as a director - you will not be self-employed.